Inovio Pharmaceuticals, Inc. (INO) CEO J. Joseph Kim on Q3 2020 Results - Earnings Call Transcript

 Gregory Renza

 Thanks, Joseph and maybe just one more from me.
-As you look at Phase 2/3 trial of course pending easing of the whole troop from the FDA.
+As you look at Phase 2/3 trial of course pending easing of the hold from the FDA.
 Can you just help us understand the funding as to how much that trial would cost?
 And I just wanted to verify you're talking about external funding.
 Do you have a partner waiting in the wings to fully fund that?
 Is there a funding approach that would entail you contributing to funding or otherwise any additional color on funding for the next trial would be helpful?
 Thank you very much.

 J. Joseph Kim

 Yes, thanks.
-So Phase 2/3 will involve just to jogger our memory Phase 2 run into confirm the dose in several hundred people, which will run into a larger Phase 3 efficacy trial.
-Again say designed to be a case driven trial much similar in design as Pfizer's and Moderna's and ACE's and J&J's and we have been working diligently to bring in external funder to help fund the Phase 2/3 trial.
+So Phase 2/3 will involve just to jogger our memory Phase 2 run in to confirm the dose in several hundred people, which will run into a larger Phase 3 efficacy trial.
+Again say designed to be a case driven trial much similar in design as Pfizer's and Moderna's and AZ’s and J&J's and we have been working diligently to bring in external funder to help fund the Phase 2/3 trial.

-Collectively the trial could cost several hundred million dollars and we are confident that upon receiving the lifting of the clinical hold from the FDA, which could happen in November.
-We're confident that we would be able to complete the external support, external funder brought to the table to help fund our Phase 2/3 trial.
+Collectively the trial could cost several hundred million dollars and we are confident that upon receiving the lifting of the clinical hold from the FDA, which could happen in November we're confident that we would be able to complete the external support, external funder brought to the table to help fund our Phase 2/3 trial.

 Operator